Spend two months in China with a Generation UK internship

 Who can apply?

-Current undergraduate and postgraduate students at UK universities, and those who have recently left university.
+Current undergraduate and postgraduate students at English or Northern Irish universities, and those who have recently left university.
 See the full eligibility criteria.

 Why should I go?